Table of Contents

 A warehouse is a planned space for the storage and handling of goods and materials.
-That is, a warehouse is a place where goods are kept until they are demanded for use.
+That is, a warehouse is a place where goods are kept until they are demanded use.
 A warehouse is a commercial building for storage of goods.
-Warehousing is the process of storing goods which is either produced or purchased in a planned space until they are needed.
-Warehousing is a set of activities that are involved in receiving and storing of goods and preparing them for reshipment.
-A warehouse are used by manufacturers, importers, exporters, wholesalers, transport business, customs etc.
+Warehousing is the process of storing goods which are either produced or purchased in a planned space until they are needed.
+Warehousing is a set of activities that are involved in receiving and storing goods and preparing them for reshipment.
+A warehouse is used by manufacturers, importers, exporters, wholesalers, transport business, customs etc.

 Functions of a Warehouse